 and when she’s crying in her bedroom rifle her purse.

 Then I’ll go to the track with the very worst intention

-to bet all my dole money and drink Mother’s pension.
+to bet all my dole and drink Mother’s pension.

 A drunken, vice ridden, parasite is the rumour

 who says God’s got no sense of humour?